Broadly speaking, apps integrated with DocuSign come in two flavors:

 In this post, I’ll discuss the new OAuth JWT recipe that I’ve written and some tips and tricks for using OAuth JWT.

 The new OAuth JWT recipe includes the details you need for using the JWT flow.
-It also includes two working examples, one written in PHP and the other as a bash script.
-Both are designed to be run from the shell.
+It also includes three working examples for Node.JS, PHP, and a bash script.
+They are designed to be run from the shell.
 (Remember, service integrations run in the background!)

 Consent is needed!